Narochno/Narochno.Dapper/README.md

 I try to avoid transactions by just making inserts/updates not dependant on other inserts/updates but it's unavoidable.

-This supports nesting `BeginTransaction` by using a stacks so your calls to other repositories don't need to know or care about transactions.
+This supports nesting `BeginTransaction` by using a stack so your calls to other repositories don't need to know or care about transactions.
 A commit only occurs on the final commit call.
 The using block will auto rollback if commit isn't called.

 ```csharp
 using (var transaction = session.BeginTransaction())